-This is a guest article on planning Kerala trips from UK written by Susan Campbell of Dealchecker – A Holiday company based in UK
+This is a guest article on Planning your Kerala Trip from United Kingdom written by Susan Campbell of Dealchecker – A Holiday company based in UK

 Situated almost on the southern tip of India, the state of Kerala has the Arabian Sea to its west side and is crossed by several rivers.
 It is an area rich in produce such as coconut, sugar cane, rubber and oilseeds.